nathaliefil/uroboros/documentation/Functions.md

 | ------------- | ------------- | ------------- |
 | iscorrect  | (Text) | (Logic)

-This function returns true if name (arg0) is proper for directory.
-It checks if name (arg0) do not contain any dots.
+This function returns true if name (arg0) could be name for directory - do not contain any dots.

 ### IsFile
 | Names  | Arguments | Returns |
 | ------------- | ------------- | ------------- |
 | iscorrect  | (Text) | (Logic)

-This function returns true if name (arg0) is proper for file.
-It checks if name (arg0) contains at least one dot.
+This function returns true if name (arg0) could be name for file - contains at least one dot.

 ---